A rough draft for a publishing house

 The publication will contain a few quotes from the book series and one extended extract: The Great Library of Sitseaf, book 2/2, travelling, Otaon

-And one of the central questions is:
+Some of the central questions are:

 How can a maximum of people profit from a product – in this case from a single book?